ronivay/burp-docker/README.md

 `REDIS`

-Boolean value true/false for using redis or not.
-Mainly designed to work with docker-compose
+Boolean value true/false for using redis or not

 `REDIS_SERVER`